lsolesen/optimafootball-com-jekyll/_posts/2020-05-07-ny-bog-new-book.md

 ---
-title: Ny bog / New book
+title: Launch of new book
 category: Media
 language: da
 ---